WelcometoMyGarden/welcometomygarden/README.md

 ## Testing

+### Backend unit & integration tests

+There are some backend unit and integration tests.
+The test running procedure is described in [./api/README.md](./api/README.md) -> "Running tests".

+### E2E tests

-[Playwright](https://playwright.dev/) is set up for e2e testing, but does not any tests at the moment.
+[Playwright](https://playwright.dev/) is set up for e2e testing, but does not contain any tests at the moment.

 After running `yarn install`, also install the testing browsers: